 We have a range of high quality barens and pads designed for this purpose.

-We also have a range of supplementary products formulated to accompany Charbonnel Aqua Wash inks.
-Aqua Wash solvent-free transparent medium can be mixed with Aqua Wash inks to thin, lighten and increase the transparency.
-Aqua Wash Oil is equivalent to the clear, greasy, strong oils of our oil-based range.
+We also manufacture complementary products specially formulated to accompany Charbonnel inks.
+The solvent-free clear medium can be mixed with the water-washable printing inks to increase transparency, thin and lighten, while the water-washable printing ink oil is equivalent to the clear, greasy and strong oils in our oil-based line.

 Wood engraving requires dry paper that is fine and smooth.
 The type of paper you use should be determined by how you are transferring your print, whether it is manually or with a hand press.